ShouxinZhang/Filtering-with-Optimal-Transport/README.md

 <img src="/images/xx_states.png" width="250" height="250"><img src="/images/xx_mmd.png" width="250" height="250"><img src="/images/dynamic_example_d_vs_mmd.png" width="250" height="250"><img src="/images/dynamic_example_N_vs_mmd.png" width="250" height="250">
 </p>

+To reproduce these figures, in the "Dynamic Example" folder, run "main.py" file to create the data file and run "import_DATA.py" file to plot the figures.
+More details in the README.txt file in the folder.

 ## 3. The Lorenz 63 model
 We consider the three-dimensional  Lorenz 63 model which often serves as a benchmark for nonlinear filtering algorithms.
 The